jrcunning/STJ2012/README.md

 2. Characterize *Symbiodinium* communities in a range of coral species using high-throughput sequencing (many for the first time)

-The bioinformatic pipeline is coded using a Makefile that calls a series of Shell and R scripts that generate the reference database, *Symbiodinium* OTU tables, and taxonomic assignments from the raw sequence data.
+The bioinformatic pipeline\* is coded using a Makefile that calls a series of Shell and R scripts that generate the reference database, *Symbiodinium* OTU tables, and taxonomic assignments from the raw sequence data.
 Downstream statistical analysis and figure generation is then performed in the **R/analysis.R** script.

+*\*Code for the bioinformatic pipeline utilized here has been generalized into a more usable form at [http://github.com/jrcunning/SymITS2](http://github.com/jrcunning/SymITS2)*

 ### Repository contents: